-Handshake names live on the Handshake blockchain, which most browsers do not yet support.
-While we're waiting for browsers to catch-up, below are numerous ways you can still access Handshake names in your browser.
+Handshake names live on the Handshake blockchain, which most browsers do not yet natively support.
+While we're waiting for browsers to catch-up, below are numerous ways you can already access Handshake names in your browser.

 "NextDNS protects you from all kinds of security threats, blocks ads and trackers on websites and in apps and provides a safe and supervised Internet for kids — on all devices and on all networks."

 - 2.Scroll down to the Setup Guide and pick any one of the given options (e.g. Private DNS, App, Ipv4) for your device, and follow the relevant guide provided by NextDNS

 - 3.Once your device is connected to NextDNS (confirm with green button at top of the setup page), visit the "Settings" tab on the NextDNS website and turn on "Resolve Handshake domains"